 Sleeve gastrectomy is not recommended for people who suffer from alcohol or psychoactive drug abuse.

-If you have the qualifying elements listed above, you may be a candidate for gastric sleeve.
+If you have the qualifying elements listed above, you may be a candidate for vertical sleeve surgery in mexico.
 After undergoing surgery, patients need to follow a diet plan as prescribed by their bariatric surgeon.
 A healthy lifestyle needs to become a habit.

 How Much Weight Will I Lose after Gastric Sleeve?

-View in ArticleThe actual weight loss varies from patient to patient as it depends upon the individual’s health before the surgery and also his ability to comply with the suggested guidelines post-surgery.
+View in ArticleThe actual weight loss varies from patient to patient as it depends upon the individual’s health before the surgery.

 The more excess weight you have the easier it is to lose weight.
-But as you lose more weight, it becomes increasingly difficult to lose weight.
-But never fear, you can continuously make lifestyle changes to accommodate your body’s needs for the best results.
+It becomes increasingly difficult to lose weight along the weight loss journey (as you get slimmer) but never fear.
+You can continuously make lifestyle changes to accommodate your body’s needs for the best results.